Penikese Island Team

 Kendra attended graduate school at The University of New Hampshire, and for her master’s research she investigated habitats and migratory patterns of northern long-eared bats.
 From time to time she can be seen out in the field helping out with bat research on Martha’s Vineyard.
 After graduate school, Kendra worked as a field ecologist for the Martha’s Vineyard office of The Nature Conservancy where she honed her skills as a naturalist.

 Kendra is also passionate about engaging girls and young women in the sciences, as well as teaching children to be stewards of the environment.
-In 2015, she received a Martha’s Vineyard Vision Fellowship to design and implement an educational curriculum designed to directly involve elementary school students in habitat stewardship and conservation efforts.
-She spent several years as an environmental educator on MV, teaching children about their local landscape and helping them to participate in ecological stewardship.
+She spent several years as an environmental educator on MV, teaching children about their local landscape and helping them to participate in habitat stewardship and conservation.

 Kendra lives on the Vineyard with her husband, two children, and three cats.
 She has always had a fascination with the Elizabeth Islands, and Penikese in particular.
 She is